Softvelum/wowza-maven-template/README.md

 4. You cannot control jar manifest produced by IDE.
 If you need your jar to have some additional attributes you should use Maven.
 Wowza IDE cannot help you here.

 This is why it as decided to make Maven template.
+Original creator is Alex Pokotilo.

 More details to come soon.
 Meanwhile you can find more details here: http://wmsauth.blogspot.com/2011/10/maven-template-for-wowza.html